ibm-cloud-docs/Cloudant/api/design_documents.md

 The `doc` argument represents the document that is tested for filtering.

-The `req` argument contains more information about the request.
+The `req` argument includes more information about the request.
 With this argument, you can create filter functions that are more dynamic because they're based on additional factors such as query parameters or the user context.